lawrennd/old_talks/_ml/modelling-things.md

 \include{_ml/includes/ml-and-statistics-interface.md}
 \include{_data-science/includes/happenstance-data.md}

-\notes{Professor Efron's paper does an excellent job a summarising the range of predictive models that now lie at our disposal, but of particular interest are deep neural networks.
-This is because they go beyond the traditional notions of what generalisation is or rather, what it has been, to practitioners on both the statistical and machine learning sides of the fence.}
+\notes{Professor Efron's paper does an excellent job a summarizing the range of predictive models that now lie at our disposal, but of particular interest are deep neural networks.
+This is because they go beyond the traditional notions of what generalization is or rather, what it has been, to practitioners on both the statistical and machine learning sides of the fence.}